coding-to-music/github-fetch-examples/README.md

 # github-fetch-examples

-# 🚀 Fetch attributes of a repo from GitHub 🚀
+# 🚀 Fetch attributes of a repo from the GitHub API 🚀

 https://github.com/coding-to-music/github-fetch-examples